 In Smart IT, categories help service desk agents to categorize issues.
 For example, system failure related issues are placed under the failure category, or laptop related issues are categorized under the Product category—Electronics.
 Though specifying categories is not mandatory, it is recommended that as a service desk agent you specify them in order to sort issues as per the operation or action that is needed to resolve the issue such as repair, install, maintenance, and so on, or as per the product type such as laptop, printer, mobile, and so on.
 When you specify right categories, the ticket can be assigned to the right resource to resolve it.
 On the Resources tab of the ticket, when you explicitly search for knowledge articles, by using the advanced search you can filter articles with operational and product category.
 You can refer articles displayed in the search result, relate your ticket with them, and also resolve tickets.

-Remedy with Smart IT 2.0 offers the cognitive capability to auto-categorize tickets that you create if BMC Helix Cognitive Automation is configured on your system.
+Remedy with Smart IT offers the cognitive capability to automatically categorize tickets that you create if Setting up BMC Helix Cognitive Automation is configured on your system.

-The cognitive service can be trained to provide categorization that matches the description entered by a user on the tickets.
-This feature reduces the chances of incorrect assignment of tickets and speeds up the resolution time.
+You can train the cognitive service to provide recommendations for categories that match the description entered by a service desk agent on the tickets.
+This feature reduces the chances of incorrect assignment of tickets and reduces time to resolve tickets.

-When you configure BMC Cognitive Service Management, the ticket form displays the Recommendations link below the category fields with the Brain icon.
-When a user enters text in the Summary field and then clicks on the Recommendations link, the system auto-populates the category fields with appropriate categories that match the text.
+- The ticket form displays the Recommendations link below the category fields with the Brain icon.
+When a user enters text in the Summary field and then clicks the Recommendations link, the system automatically displays a relevant category.
+The following screenshot shows the Recommendations link with the Brain icon:

 - Printer is broken.